 Looking for vegan Valentine's Day candy?
-These are some cute options that you can find at a regular grocery store.
+These are some cute options that you can find at a regular grocery store or online.

-Finding vegan Valentine's Day candy can be tricky, but there are actually great options right at your regular grocery store.
+Finding vegan Valentine's Day candy can be tricky, but there are actually lots of options right at your regular grocery store.
+And if that fails, there are great online options, too!

 The Smarties I'm talking about here are the ones you find in the U.S. They're a wafer candy, not a chocolate candy.
 Smarties by Nestlé, which you can finding the E.U., are not vegan.